 The general nature of the cyber-espionage threat is that BIS has been and continues to be the target of attempts by external actors to exfiltrate data.
 The history and pattern of these attacks support the premise that their frequency and sophistication are likely to increase.
 BIS bases its information technology security planning upon that premise.

 The most effective BIS response to the cyber-espionage threat is to implement a compartmentalized network and security infrastructure to secure mission critical export control system applications and data from foreign intrusions.
 Physical and logical segregation is the same concept applied to classified systems and data protection.
 BIS has implemented this approach for the same reasons that it is applied in classified environments—the cyber espionage vulnerabilities exceed the protections provided by commercial products in a non-compartmentalized environment.
-As confirmed with DHS and other independent federal and private security experts, a compartmentalized system is the only approach which will, with a high degree of certainty, yield results.
+As confirmed with DHS and other independent federal and Start Printed Page 49326private security experts, a compartmentalized system is the only approach which will, with a high degree of certainty, yield results.
 Selective targeted IT security measures have not been and are not effective because of the breadth, resources, sophistication and nature of the attack methods.
 For example, the BIS compartmentalization includes, but is not limited to, export control system segregation from general internet access, and particular e-mail message formats and attachments.
 This not only allows BIS to continue to mitigate, with 100% effectiveness, the risk of BIS systems losing sensitive data, but to ensure its systems are not used to launch an attack against the exporter community or other agencies.